fotios-spyridonis/fotios-spyridonis.github.io/_pages/research.md

 <h3>Human-AI Interaction · Accessible Intelligence · Immersive Technologies</h3>

-<p>My research explores how people interact with intelligent and immersive technologies, with the goal of designing systems that are accessible, trustworthy, explainable, and centred on human needs.</p>
+<p>My research explores how people interact with intelligent and immersive technologies, with the goal of designing systems that are accessible and centred on human needs.</p>

 </div>